Dancing with Expansiveness

 From there you could focus on your shoulders, widening the shoulder blades and then slightly rotating the upper arms externally so that the front of the shoulder joints feel open.

-You can work at holding this position, fine tuning it as you hold it, working on hips, spine, shoulders and then repeating.
+You can work at holding mountain pose, fine tuning it as you hold it, working on hips, spine, shoulders and then repeating.
 An alternative practice is to learn the feeling of this "big position" and create the feeling gradually as you inhale.
 Then relax it while exhaling.

 Because you are starting with the hips (and even the feet and knees) and then moving up your spine and then out of your arms (potentially including elbows and hands) you can make the exercise, of becoming bigger and then relaxing the bigness, feel as if you are breathing into your whole body.
 So that it feels more like breathing and less just like activating muscles, make each action slow and smooth.

 Initially start with just your hips.
 Make space and then relax it.
 Then add your spine, after making your hips "float" expand your ribs.
 Then reverse the sequence to exhale.
 Then add your arms.

 This can then be used as a way to practice deep breathing as well as experiencing your body in both the relaxed state and the big expanded state.
 This same technique can be used in a variety of yoga poses to varying degrees.

 While using this as a breathing method the goal can be maximal expansion (maximum bigness) at the end of each inhale and maximal or full relaxation at the end of each exhale.
 With practice in experiencing both extremes it then becomes easier to find the position of balance, optimal bigness, between these two extremes.

 Published: 2016 07 18